 There are a lot of hotels and hostels in Novi Sad where you can stay, but we always prefer renting an apartment from local people.
 It is always cheaper and more interesting, you can find a really nice place for a smaller amount of money.

-We loved Novi Sad, it’s so cute, charming and colourful.
+We loved Novi Sad, it’s so cute, charming, and colorful.
 As you can see there are so many places to visit and enjoy, no matter when you visit.
 If you’ve already decided to follow our ultimate travel guide to Novi Sad, we have to tell you that we offer you even more!
-Download our Cultural Places App and you will find our guided tours through Novi Sad to help you explore all these beautiful places.
+Visit our Cultural Places platform and you will find our guided tours through Novi Sad to help you explore all these beautiful places.